SAP/macOS-enterprise-privileges/README.md

 <br/>

 # Application Management
-As of _Privileges_ 1.0.5, it is possible to manage settings for _Privileges_ or the _PrivilegesCLI_ command line tool using a macOS configuration profile.
+As of _Privileges 1.0.5_, it is possible to manage settings for _Privileges_ or the _PrivilegesCLI_ command line tool using a macOS configuration profile.
 [For details, please click here](https://github.com/SAP/macOS-enterprise-privileges/wiki/Managing-Privileges).

 <br/>